10 Best Practices for Business Email Security for 2022

 Use your corporate account on work-safe devices and implement advanced email security software.
 This helps prevent email phishing threats, impersonation, and other malicious cyberattacks.

-Security enhancements are vital for all business email accounts But they’re not enough on their own.
+Security enhancements are vital for all business email accounts, but they’re not enough on their own.
 Email security best practices for business are equally as crucial.
-Implementing these measures helps protect your company network from cyberthreats.
+Implementing email authentication methods and keeping up with the recommendations above can you protect your company network from cyberthreats.

 Cybercriminals are quite skilled at manipulating people.
 That’s why identifying their tactics and implementing cybersecurity policies is a must for all organizations and their staff.